Southwest Ring Road connection projects

 About the Southwest Ring Road connection projects

 The City is responsible for the design and construction of the projects connecting Calgary's road network to the ring road because they are located within city limits.
-Several of these City-led projects are nearing completion and will accommodate changes to traffic volume and patterns that are expected after the opening of the Southwest Ring Road.
+These City-led projects were completed and opened to traffic as part of the Southwest Calgary Ring Road Phase 1 opening in Oct.
+2020.

 These projects include: